The new masters of the universe

 Compiling the list of winners is still a subjective process.
 Like many other things, the pandemic also appears to have precipitated a certain transfer of power in the economic sphere.
 This new effect is an important criterion in this award.

 Some of the big names that consistently dominate economic rankings have been left out for simple reasons.
-For example: Warren Buffett, aka the Oracle of Omaha, has become increasingly contested.
+For example: Warren Buffett, aka the Oracle of Omaha, is becoming increasingly contentious.
 Bill Gates and his ex-wife Melinda French Gates have poured tens of billions of dollars into supporting multiple causes through their foundation, but they are hardly “new” influencers.

 and Canada?